The pool robot revolutionizes the cleaning of swimming pools

 7. Troubleshooting Common Issues

-Robot Does Not Move
+The Robot Doesn't Move

-Check for tangles or knots in the cable.
+• Check for tangles or knots in the cable.
 Ensure the power supply unit is functioning correctly and that the robot is properly connected to power.

 Incomplete Cleaning